se-edu/learningresources/contents/data/nosql/NoSQL.md

 ### 3. Straightforward expression of relations in data

 The world is full of relations.
-For example, a patient _is related to_ his / her disease record, just as a customer _is related to_ their shopping cart.
+For example, a patient _is related to_ her disease record, just as a customer _is related to_ their shopping cart.

 Sometimes, the objects on both sides of the relation can contain substantial amounts of